-Mefenamic acid is a medicine called a non-steroidal anti-inflammatory drug (also known as an NSAID).
+Mefenamic acid is a medicine called a non-steroidal anti-inflammatory drug.
+It is also known as 'an NSAID'.

 Tell your doctor if you have ever had an allergic reaction to any other anti-inflammatory painkiller.

 About mefenamic acid

 |Used for||Relief of pain and inflammation in adults and in children over 12 years of age|

 Anti-inflammatory painkillers like mefenamic acid are also called non-steroidal anti-inflammatory drugs (NSAIDs), or sometimes just 'anti-inflammatories'.
 Mefenamic acid is used to treat painful conditions such as arthritis, pain associated with heavy menstrual bleeding, and pain after surgical operations.

 Mefenamic acid works by blocking the effect of natural chemicals called cyclo-oxygenase (COX) enzymes.
 These enzymes help to make other chemicals in the body, called prostaglandins.
 Some prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
 By blocking the effect of COX enzymes, fewer prostaglandins are produced, which means pain and inflammation are eased.